kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

 #### Controller side

-- Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench
+- Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench.
+The driver only supports Sunsrise 1.X.

 ### Configuration